tejas-16/windows-file-transfer-automation-batch/README.md

    - Securely copies the files using scp
    - Places the delivery directly into the RDP target folder on deplu1vw

+Note:- I have placed the pscp.exe file in the same folder to securely copy the files between a server to the RDP (windows server).

 No need to manually log into servers, use WinSCP, or perform any copy-paste steps.

 ---